SIlvaMFPedro/react-anime-list/README.md

 # react-anime-list
-This project is an anime listing application for searching animes using a modern UI based on React
+This project is an android anime listing application for searching animes using a modern UI based on React Native

 ## API
 - [Jikan Unofficial MyAnimeList API (Open Source Public API)](https://jikan.moe/);